 Let’s learn a few basic Italian words and phrases to help you get by.
 We’ll have you saying si (yes) to speaking Italian in no (no) time.

 A great way to start is with a greeting.
-Ciao is one of the words most commonly associated with Italian and serves as both a informal “hello” and “goodbye.”
-You may also want to use greetings associated with different times of the day such as buongiorno (good morning), buonasera (good evening), and buonanotte (good night).
+Ciao is one of the words most commonly associated with Italian and serves as both an informal “hello” and “goodbye.”
+You may also want to use greetings associated with different times of the day such as buongiorno (good morning), buonasera (good evening), and buonanotte (goodnight).

 Before we learn full Italian phrases, we’ll want to cover how to respond politely and how to ask questions in Italian.
 To say “please” you’ll want to use per favore.
 For “thanks” you can use grazie, or if you’re finding yourself really thankful grazie mille.
 Let’s not forget how to say “you’re welcome” either which is prego.
 “Pardon me” is mi scusi, which can also come in handy.

 One that you often ask while traveling - “How much?” : Quanto?